carfirst125/porforlio_2526/README.md

 - CI/CD pipelines for automated build and deployment
 - Deployment on cloud platforms (Azure, AWS)

 ## Project Highlights

+### Project 01 – Agentic Chatbot (LLM + Cloud Deployment)

+Designed and implemented an agentic LLM chatbot using LangChain, supporting Retrieval-Augmented Generation (RAG) with FAISS vector store and embedding-based similarity search.

+Built a production-ready FastAPI inference service, containerized the application using Docker, and managed container images via Azure Container Registry (ACR).

+Provisioned and deployed the entire cloud infrastructure using Terraform (Infrastructure as Code), and implemented CI/CD pipelines with Azure DevOps Pipelines to automate container build, registry push, and deployment to Azure Container Apps (ACA).

+### Project 02 – End-to-End ML Pipeline with Amazon SageMaker

+Implemented an end-to-end machine learning pipeline using Amazon SageMaker Pipelines, modeling the workflow as a DAG composed of multiple ProcessingSteps.

+Utilized ScriptProcessor for data ingestion, preprocessing, and feature engineering, with all intermediate outputs and model artifacts persisted to Amazon S3.

+Demonstrated best practices for modular ML pipeline design, reproducible execution, and separation of data processing, training logic, and artifact management in a managed cloud ML platform.

+### Project 03 – ML Application with Progressive MLOps Architecture

+Developed an end-to-end machine learning application that evolves from a standalone Python training script to an orchestrated ML workflow using Prefect for task and flow management.

+Integrated MLflow for experiment tracking, model versioning, and artifact management, enabling reproducible training and controlled model promotion.

+Exposed trained models through a RESTful inference API using FastAPI, supporting real-time prediction requests and demonstrating the transition from experimental ML code to a production-oriented MLOps workflow.

+---

+(Optional – bản cực gọn cho recruiter lướt nhanh)

+Nếu bạn muốn 1 bản ultra-short (1 dòng / project) cho CV:

+Agentic Chatbot: Built an agentic LLM chatbot with LangChain + RAG (FAISS), containerized with Docker, deployed to Azure Container Apps using Terraform and Azure DevOps CI/CD.

+SageMaker Pipeline: Designed a DAG-based ML pipeline using SageMaker Pipelines, ProcessingSteps, and ScriptProcessor with artifacts stored on Amazon S3.

+MLOps ML App: Implemented a progressive ML workflow using Prefect and MLflow, exposing trained models via FastAPI for real-time inference.

+---

 ### Project 01 – Agentic Chatbot (App + Cloud Deployment)